 ×

-Aleksandr Yu.
-Bazarov
+Aleksandr Bazarov

 Tyumen Regional Hospital No 2; Tyumen State Medical University